Xinglab/IRIS-long/README.md

 ```

 `group_info_inf` indicates how many sample groups we have, and how many samples in each group.
-For example:
+An example `group_info_inf` file would be:
 ```
 Group   Number_of_samples
 Tumor   16